Posted in:

 The Moneyfarm Stocks and Shares ISA is flexible and fully managed.
 It offers a range of benefits for anyone looking to truly make the most of their ISA allowance.
 At Moneyfarm, we blend low-cost investing and the simplicity of a digital adviser with the personal relationship and guidance of a traditional wealth manager.

-Our digital advice, human-led investment guidance and fully-managed portfolios put our customers in the best position to reach their financial goals, whether that’s through an ISA, pension or general investment account.
+Our digital advice, human-led investment guidance, and fully managed portfolios put our customers in the best position to reach their financial goals, whether that’s through an ISA, pension, or general investment account.
 If you are thinking of long-term financial goals that will suit your retirement plan, you should consider SIPPs or ISAs for tax-free savings.

 We keep our fees low, leaving you with more of your money, and we will never charge you for transferring to our ISA.
 Find out more about the Moneyfarm Stocks & Shares ISA today.